 For many, the temptation is to take the highway along the northern shore directly from Bishkek to Karakol.
-But if immersing yourself in unspoiled nature while engaging with Kyrgyz tradition and nomadic culture is what you are after, then we’d recommend taking the southern route to an area known affectionately as “The Southern Shore.”
+But if immersing yourself in unspoiled nature while engaging with Kyrgyz tradition and nomadic culture is what you are after, then we’d recommend taking the southern route to an area known affectionately as “The South Shore.”

-The Southern Shore area of Lake Issyk-Kul stands unique, aided by a twist of history.
-As the Soviet Union developed other parts of Kyrgyzstan and the region, it more or less left the Southern Shore untouched, to its own.
+The South Shore area of Lake Issyk-Kul stands unique, aided by a twist of history.
+As the Soviet Union developed other parts of Kyrgyzstan and the region, it more or less left the South Shore untouched, to its own.
 It wasn’t commercialized for tourism or built up for industry as the northern shore had been.
-As adherence to traditional Kyrgyz culture was discouraged and considered backward in the rest of the country during the Soviet era, many pockets of Kyrgyz life and culture along Issyk-Kul’s Southern Shore remained as they were.
+As adherence to traditional Kyrgyz culture was discouraged and considered backward in the rest of the country during the Soviet era, many pockets of Kyrgyz life and culture along Issyk-Kul’s South Shore remained as they were.
 In a way, protected.
 A visit today feels as though you are experiencing living history.

-We’ve visited the Southern Shore a couple of times over the last ten years.
+We’ve visited the South Shore a couple of times over the last ten years.
 Each time we have, it has yielded some our most memorable experiences in the country, even inspiring one of our earliest posts, entitled A Perfect Day in Kyrgyzstan.

 If local, real, and authentic Kyrgyzstan is what you are after, then spend a few days along the Issyk-Kul Southern Shore between Kyzyl-Tuu village in the west and Barskoon in the east.

 And here’s what to look for when you go.

 1. Sleep in a Yurt Under the Stars